Hugh Grant backs call for social media ban for under-16s ahead of Lords debate

 He warned: “The time for delay and procrastination is over.”

-Hollywood star Grant is one of the signatories in a letter to Prime Minister Sir Keir Starmer, Conservative leader Kemi Badenoch, and Liberal Democrat leader Sir Ed Davey, backing the amendment.
+Hollywood star Grant is one of the signatories in a letter to Sir Keir, Conservative leader Kemi Badenoch, and Liberal Democrat leader Sir Ed Davey, backing the amendment.

 The letter is also signed by Esther Ghey, whose 16-year-old daughter Brianna was murdered by two teenagers in 2023.